jfarrell423/Clone-SUNAPSIS-Prod-Data-To-Deve-git-repo/README.md

 SUNAPSIS Home https://sunapsis.iu.edu/

 We had an problem where the Center for Global Engagement wanted to be able to test Production Data in the Development Environment.
-Doint so without having sensitive information in the Development Database.
+Doing so without having sensitive information in the Development Database.

 With the help of SUNAPSIS Support I wrote this script to Anamolize the Student Data, after a Restore of Production Data to the development database.